tungfam/ButtonSelectionAnimation/README.md

 2. Clone or Download ButtonSelectionAnimation github repo.
 3. Assign the chosen custom class to the button you want to animate.
 Custom classes are in folder `Extension`.
-4. Check out `ViewController.swift` class to see how to simply implement the animation.
+4. Check out `ViewController.swift` class to see how to simply implement the animation into your code.
 5. Done!
 Enjoy the button animation :)